2HubbaBubba2/no-limit-lifting-simualtor-and-lifting-simulator-calculator/README.md

-# No-Limit-Lifting-Simulator + Lifting_Simulator Calculator
+# No-Limit-Lifting-Simulator + Lifting-Simulator Calculator
 Python-based calculator for No Limit Lifting Simulator and Lifting Simulator with strength gain calculations, time estimates, and built-in autoclicker.
 # No Limit Lifting Simulator + Lifting Simulator Calculator